ibm-cloud-docs/Cloudant/faqs/document-version-conflicts-faq.md

 {: #what-eventual-consistency}
 {: faq}

-{{site.data.keyword.cloudant_short_notm}} databases are [eventually consistent](/docs/services/Cloudant?topic=cloudant-cap-theorem#cap-theorem), which means {{site.data.keyword.cloudant_short_notm}} must make sure that there aren't any differences between nodes.
+{{site.data.keyword.cloudant_short_notm}} databases are [eventually consistent](/docs/services/Cloudant?topic=cloudant-cap-theorem#cap-theorem), which means {{site.data.keyword.cloudant_short_notm}} must make sure no differences between nodes exist.
 These inconsistencies can happen when out-of-date documents are synchronized.

 It's important for {{site.data.keyword.cloudant_short_notm}} databases to have concurrent read and write access.
 MVCC enables that capability.
 MVCC is a form of [optimistic concurrency control](http://en.wikipedia.org/wiki/Optimistic_concurrency_control){: new_window}{: external} that makes read and write operations on {{site.data.keyword.cloudant_short_notm}} databases faster because database locking isn't necessary for read and write operations.
 At the same time, MVCC enables synchronization between {{site.data.keyword.cloudant_short_notm}} database nodes.

-## How do I know if there's a conflict?
+## How do I know whether there's a conflict?
 {: #how-know-conflict}
 {: faq}

 You don't know.
 There will be times when you request a document that has a conflict.
-At those times, {{site.data.keyword.cloudant_short_notm}} returns the document normally, as though there is no conflict.
+At those times, {{site.data.keyword.cloudant_short_notm}} returns the document normally, as though no conflict exists.
 However, the version that is returned isn't necessarily the most current version.
-Instead, it's selected based on an internal algorithm which considers multiple factors.
-You must not assume that when documents are returned they are always the most current.
+Instead, it's selected based on an internal algorithm, which considers multiple factors.
+You must not assume that when documents are returned they're always the most current.

 ## How do I identify a document with a conflict?
 {: #how-identify-document-conflict}